Eligibility and frequently asked questions: Z-Crits

-The first Z-Crit will take place on Friday 14 August in the most popular time slot indicated by applicants.
+The first Z-Crit will take place on the most popular time slot indicated by applicants.
 Future Z-Crits will be announced on the project page, or you can subscribe to our newsletter to be kept up to date.
 All advertised times are at British Summer Time (GMT+1).

 What if none of those time slots are usually convenient to me because of other regular commitments?

 Z-Crits is a new project, so we will try different things to see what works best for most registrants.
 If none of the time slots offered for this session work for you because of regular commitments, email us.
 If there is enough demand for Z-Crits to take place at different time we will try and accommodate in future sessions.

 How will I know if I’ve been selected to participate?

 You will receive an email confirming your participation one week before the session is due to take place.
 In this email you will be assigned to a breakout group and provided information on how to join the Zoom meeting.
 You may find it easier to open a free Zoom account in advance of the Z-Crit taking place, as you will have to confirm your email address.

 Why is there a selection procedure and on what basis are artists selected to participate?